-In the event that you are a cyclist that is hit by a negligent motorist or perhaps a driver that is hit by a cyclist and suffers injury or property damage to contact our accident injury lawyers today for an evaluation of your incident.
+In the event that you are a cyclist that is hit by a negligent motorist or perhaps a driver that is hit by a cyclist and suffers injury or property damage to contact a bicycle accident lawyer today for an evaluation of your incident.

 You may be eligible to file a damages lawsuit that claims financial compensation for your losses.

-To learn more about your legal options, contact us today toll free at (866) 320-4770 or alternatively, we can be reached 24 hours a day, 7 days a week via our "Live Chat" option or the "Free Case Evaluation" form that is located on this page.
+To learn more about your legal options, contact a personal injury lawyer today toll free at (866) 320-4770 or alternatively, we can be reached 24 hours a day, 7 days a week via our “Live Chat” option or the “Free Case Evaluation” form that is located on this page.